-When to use the generic file route
+When the generic file workflow is the right fit

 When Cryptvert is better than native protection